carnisj/bcdi/README.rst

 Description
 -----------

-This module includes routines using Richardson-Lucy devconvolution algorithm.
+This module includes routines using Richardson-Lucy deconvolution algorithm.
 In the future, algorithms used in phase retrieval (HIO, RAAR, ER, DM, ML...) will also be implemented.

 .. bcdi.algorithms end